-According to the 2016 Census, there are approximately 47,000 same-sex couples in Australia, an increase of 42 per cent since 2011.
-This may be an underrepresentation as it is known that people identifying as lesbian, gay, bisexual, transgender, intersex, or queer (LGBTIQAP+) may hide their sexuality or gender due to discrimination, harassment or hostility16.
+According to the 2016 Census, there are approximately 47,000 same-sex couples in Australia, an increase of 42% since 2011.
+This may be an underrepresentation as it is known that people identifying as lesbian, gay, bisexual, transgender, intersex, or queer (LGBTIQAP+) may hide their sexuality or gender due to discrimination, harassment or hostility15.

-LGBTIQAP+ Australians are far more likely to be psychologically distressed than non- LGBTIQAP+ Australians, one study of 3,835 LGBTIQAP+ Australians found that they scored noticeably higher than the national average on the K10 scale, with a score of 19.6 versus 14.517.
+LGBTIQAP+ Australians are far more likely to be psychologically distressed than non-LGBTIQAP+ Australians.
+One study of 3,835 LGBTIQAP+ Australians found that they scored noticeably higher than the national average on the K10 scale, with a score of 19.6 versus 14.516.
 The K10 is a widely recommended as a simple measure of psychological distress and as a measure of outcomes following treatment for common mental health disorders.

-A rate of 19.2 per cent amongst homosexual/bisexual Australians aged 16 to 85 have experienced an affective disorder in the last 12 months.
-An affective disorder is defined by the Australian Bureau of Statistics as one or more of the following: depressive disorder, dysthymia, and bipolar disorder.
-This is more than triple the rate of heterosexual Australians (6 per cent) aged 16 to 8518.
-Among homosexual/ bisexual Australians aged 16 to 85, 31.5 per cent have experienced an anxiety disorder in the last 12 months.
-An anxiety disorder is defined by the Australian Bureau of Statistics as one or more of the following: panic disorder is defined by the Australian Bureau of Statistics as one or more of the following: panic disorder, agoraphobia, social phobia, generalised anxiety disorder, obsessive compulsive disorder, and post-traumatic disorder.
-That is more than double the rate of heterosexual Australians (14.1 per cent) aged 16 to 8519
+19.2% homosexual/bisexual Australians aged 16 to 85 have experienced an affective disorder in the last 12 months.
+This is more than triple the rate of adult heterosexual Australians (6%)17.
+Among homosexual/bisexual Australians aged 16 to 85, 31.5% have experienced an anxiety disorder in the last 12 months, which was more than double the rate of heterosexual Australians (14.1%)17.

 There is a lack of publicly available and comprehensive data examining the use of alcohol and other drugs by people identifying as LGBTIQAP+.
-The AIHW's National Drug Strategy Household Survey (NDSHS) is the only national data source that specifically disaggregates by sexual identity and provides comprehensive estimates.
+The AIHW's National Drug Strategy Household Survey (NDSHS) is the only

+15 Australian Human Rights Commission 2014.
+Face the facts: lesbian, gay, bisexual, trans and intersex people.
+Sydney: AHRC national data source that specifically disaggregates by sexual identity and provides comprehensive estimates.
 However, the NDSHS does not include estimates for people identifying as transgender, intersex or queer.